arpitbbhayani/penny/README.md

 # Penny - The Martian

 This is under development.
-First verision will be released soon
+Please refrain from using it.

 I am `Penny`.
 The ultimate aim of my life is to serve the Earthians.
 You can ask for anything you want and I will try my best to fullfil your wishes.